Raw Cannabis Might Good Be For You

 In vitro (controlled experiments), human and animal research studies showed that THCA and CBDA have a measurable action on enzymes and receptor sites, which means they have potential therapeutic action.
 Human receptors, found in the cells membranes are modulated by the body’s own signaling chemicals.

-These signalling compounds are called endocannabinoids, which play a vital role in controlling how you feel, control appetite, the immune system, virtually every bodily function.
+These signaling compounds are called endocannabinoids, which play a vital role in controlling how you feel, control appetite, the immune system, virtually every bodily function.
 While we’re rapidly learning a lot, it is not understood fully, how THC, CBD controls or modulate the body’s receptors but we’re learning a lot rapidly.
-In fact, there is debate about the existence of at least one new receptor type.
+In fact, there is the debate about the existence of at least one new receptor type.

 Researchers have demonstrated the therapeutic action of raw cannabinoids in a number of conditions.

-Rather than go deeper into the science, the takeaway at this point, is that the raw cannabis acids can favorably moderate the cells receptors that control immune, circulatory response and sugar metabolism, but are not psychoactive at all.
+Rather than go deeper into the science, the takeaway at this point is that the raw cannabis acids can favorably moderate the cells receptors that control immune, circulatory response and sugar metabolism, but are not psychoactive at all.

 Anti-inflammatory – immune system tonic

 Raw cannabis can’t get you high.
 Animal research confirms that human metabolism does not convert THCA into the psychoactive form, and produces only metabolites of THCA but not THC (stoning).

 You probably will never do this, but THCA and CBDA lack psychoactive effects even if administered in pure form by IV to animals or humans.